vsimonovski/blog.js/content/blog/enhance-git-workflow-with-git-hooks/index.md

 ---
 title: Get hooked on Git hooks
-date: '2020-01-08'
+date: '2020-01-13'
-description: Learn how to automate your daily Git workflow with Git Hooks, Commitizen and gitmoji.
+description: Learn how to enhance your daily Git workflow with Git Hooks.
-ogimage: './in_case_of_fire.jpg'
+ogimage: './coverImage.png'
 ---

 If you're like me, you're crazy over automating boring stuff.
 One of the things I got hooked on (pun intended) during the last year, and which helps in that automation process, is Git Hooks.
 If you haven't heard of Git Hooks and want to see some cool ways of improving your daily git workflow stay tuned!